elap733/NBA-Injuries-Analysis/README.md

    I also scraped player statistics (1994-2019) from the website [Basketball Reference](http://basketballreference.com/).
 This scraped dataset of more than 19,000 entries allowed me to:
    * Examine correlations between player age, usage (minutes played) and injury events
    * Constrain my analysis to players with a minimum amount of playing time.
-     * In this analysis I used a threshold of 10 minutes played per game average (i.e. a player must have averaged at least 10 minutes per game during the season in which the injury event occurred)
+     * In this analysis, I used a threshold of 10 minutes played per game average (i.e. a player must have averaged at least 10 minutes per game during the season in which the injury event occurred).
      * By doing this I was able to focus my analysis on the most relevant segment of the player population - starters and first string reserve players.
        * An additional reason for eliminating second and third-string reserve players is that these players tend to frequently move between the NBA and it's development league (the G-league).
 During my exploration of NBA inactive list events I found that these G-league transfers actually require a team to place the player on it's inactive list.
 Unfortunately the transaction "note" for this particular subset of inactive list transactions does not indicate that this is the reason (it only states "placed on IL").
-If these players are included in the dataset then their G-league transfers will be wrongly counted as injury events
+If these players are included in the dataset, then their G-league transfers will be wrongly counted as injury events.

 [Link to code for data scraping](https://github.com/elap733/NBA-Injuries-Analysis/tree/master/src/d01_scrapes)